 Becoming president in 1983, Dr. Thomas Manion brought national recognition to the college and led the expansion of facilities and the development of academic programs.

 Enrollment grew to 2,000 students.
 Under his leadership, the college renovated old buildings and constructed new ones including the Bemis International Center.

 When Dr. Manion retired in 2000, Dr. William J. Hynes took the helm.
 President Hynes was the visionary and driving force behind the Mulva Library and played a crucial role in academic reform, including general education review.
 The college commitment to environmental sustainability was renewed under his leadership.

 In 2008, Mr. Thomas Kunkel succeeded Dr. Hynes as the seventh president of St. Norbert College.

 St. Norbert was born near Cologne in 1080.
 He was of noble rank and spent his youth pursuing the many pleasures in life.
 Although he was an appointed canon, he refused to become a priest and assume the responsibilities associated with that position.

 His life changed dramatically, however, when he was 33.
 While riding his horse to a nearby village, a storm quickly developed.
 A thunderbolt struck at his horse’s feet, and the animal threw him.
 He lay unconscious for nearly an hour.

-St. Norbert founded the Norbertine Order in Prémontré, France, in 1120.
-The Order ultimately became a distinguished community of priest-scholars and teachers who established a long-standing tradition of excellence in education.
-Today, the Norbertine Order consists of a number of abbeys throughout the world including one in De Pere, Wis.
+St. Norbert founded the Norbertine order in Prémontré, France, in 1120.
+The order ultimately became a distinguished community of priest-scholars and teachers who established a long-standing tradition of excellence in education.
+Today, the Norbertine Order consists of a number of abbeys throughout the world, including one in De Pere, Wis.
 The Norbertine tradition and heritage is the cornerstone on which St. Norbert College was established, and it continues to be reflected in the educational mission of the college today.
-For more information, please visit the Norbertine website.
+For more information, please visit the Norbertines website.